On the Okounkov-Olshanski formula for standard tableaux of skew shapes: Correspondences on Okounkov--Olshanski Tableaux

-Just as excited diagrams in $\cale(\lm)$ are in correspondence with flagged tableaux of shape $\mu$ (see Theorem~\ref{thm:excitedflag}), reverse excited in $\cRE(\lm)$ are in correspondence with flagged tableaux of shape $\lm$. \begin{defn} Given a reverse excited diagram $D \in \cRE(\lm)$ define $\REEtoFT(D)$ to be the tableau of shape $\lm$ such that $T(u)$ is the row number of the cell that the original cell $u$ of $[\lm]$ gets excited to in $D$. \end{defn}
+Just as excited diagrams in $\cale(\lm)$ are in correspondence with flagged tableaux of shape $\mu$ (see Theorem~\ref{thm:excitedflag}), reverse excited in $\cRE(\lm)$ are in correspondence with flagged tableaux of shape $\lm$. \begin{definition} Given a reverse excited diagram $D \in \cRE(\lm)$ define $\REEtoFT(D)$ to be the tableau of shape $\lm$ such that $T(u)$ is the row number of the cell that the original cell $u$ of $[\lm]$ gets excited to in $D$. \end{definition}